bdaisley/BEExact/README.md

 <b>BEExact </b>
 Paper currently under peer review, when published the reference details will be provided here.

-If you use BEExact, please cite: "Daisley B.A. and Reid G. (2020) -----Title-----.
-Journal, Volume(Issue); Pages"
+"Daisley B.A. and Reid G. BEExact: a taxonomic database tool and reference source for high-resolution inference of honey bee-associated microbial communities.
+(2020)

 ## Contact information